opendocsg/slw-judgments-backfill/2017_SGHCR_6/report.md

  (b) Second, none of the Plaintiff’s threats complained of had made reference to any specific claims in the Patent.
 As such, the Defendants are entitled to put the validity of the entire Patent in issue.

- (c) Third, the scope of infringement proceedings is irrelevant to proceedings for groundless threats, because the commencement of proceedings is, in itself, not a “threat” (citing Singsung Pte Ltd v LG 26 Electronics Pte Ltd (trading as S Electrical Trading) [2016] 4 SLR 86 at [134], in the context of the Copyright Act).
+ (c) Third, the scope of infringement proceedings is irrelevant to proceedings for groundless threats, because the commencement of proceedings is, in itself, not a “threat” (citing Singsung Pte Ltd v LG 26 Electronics Pte Ltd (trading as S Electrical Trading) <span class="citation">[2016] 4 SLR 86</span> at [134], in the context of the Copyright Act).
 It follows that the entire Patent can be put in issue regardless of the fact that the Plaintiff has relied only on selected claims in the Patent.

  (d) Fourth, there are precedent cases, such as Siegfried Demel (Trading as Demotec Siegfried Demel) v C & H Jefferson (A Firm) and Another [1999] FSR 204 (“ Siegfried ”), in which the validity of entire patents have been put in issue in groundless threats proceedings.